Joey Gallo Player Props: Twins vs. Marlins

 Marlins Pitching Rankings (2022)

-- The Marlins had the 13th-ranked team ERA among all league pitching staffs (3.86).
+- The Marlins' 3.86 team ERA ranked 13th across all MLB pitching staffs.

-- Alcantara (0-0) takes the mound for the Marlins to make his second start this season.
+- Luzardo (1-0) pitches for the Marlins to make his second start this season.

-- In his most recent time out on Thursday, the right-hander tossed 5 2/3 innings against the New York Mets, giving up three earned runs while surrendering three hits.
+- In his last appearance on Friday, the left-hander threw 5 2/3 scoreless innings against the New York Mets while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.